TAKAHASHI Koki

 Research Subject

-I have three major research interests, all of which are around the social and/or the political over space and place in both Japan and North America (particularly Canada) : 1) emergence and transformation process of minority neighbourhoods; 2) socio-spatial conflict and urban governance in neighbourhoods facing drastic neighbourhood change; and 3) migration/mobility/tourism on peripheral islands in the light of insularity.
+I have three major research interests, all of which are around the social and/or the political over space and place in both Japan and North America : 1) emergence and transformation process of minority neighbourhoods; 2) socio-spatial conflict and urban governance in neighbourhoods facing drastic neighbourhood change; and 3) migration/mobility/tourism on peripheral islands in the light of insularity.

 Research Fields